pkolaczk/latte/README.md

 must define at least a single public async function `run` with two arguments:

 - `ctx` – session context that provides the access to Cassandra
-- `i` – current unique iteration number of a 64-bit integer type, starting at 0
+- `i` – current unique cycle number of a 64-bit integer type, starting at 0

 The following script would benchmark querying the `system.local` table: